apereo/cas/docs/cas-server-documentation/installation/Passwordless-Authentication.md

 Users may be notified of tokens via text messages, mail, etc.
 To learn more about available options, please [see this guide](../notifications/SMS-Messaging-Configuration.html) or [this guide](../notifications/Sending-Email-Configuration.html).

+## Disabling Passwordless Authentication Flow

+Passwordless authentication can be disabled conditionally on a per-user basis.
+If the passwordless account retrieved from the account store carries a user whose `requestPassword` is set to `true`, the passwordless flow (i.e. as described above with token generation, etc) will be disabled and skipped in favor of the more usual CAS authentication flow, challenging the user for a password.
+Support for this behavior may depend on each individual account store implementation.

 ## Multifactor Authentication Integration